 How to spend a night in a hotel?

 You will not face any problem regarding your accommodation.
-In hotel you’ll have to book a private room.
+In a hotel, you’ll have to book a private room.
 You can easily book Iran hotels with 1stQuest.com.
-If dorms are common for men in mosaferkhane (literally the house of travelaers and equivalent of hostel in Iran), as a solo woman you’ll be bound to take a private room.
+If dorms are common for men in mosaferkhane (literally the house of travelers and equivalent of a hostel in Iran), as a solo woman you’ll be bound to take a private room.
 For more information about Budget Hotels, check out this article: Where to Sleep on Budget in Iran?
 (Iran Budget Hotels)